Noise Detection with Spectator Qubits and Quantum Feature Engineering: Simulation Results

 The second results is the performance of the classifier as depicted by the confusion matrix in Figure \ref{fig:confusion}.
 This actually reflects the performance of the whole protocol, since the results do not depend solely on the classifier design, but rather on all other steps.
 In Scenario 1, the profile N0, N1, N2, N3, and N4 were used, with the control pulses allowed to have the full range.
 We can see that the protocol was able to successfully classify all the labels correctly, and so the confusion matrix was diagonal with 100\%.
 This means that the noise profiles are separated given the optimal control so there were no misclassifications.
 The result is also significant because the classifier is trained on the predicted measurements from the graybox, but tested on actual simulated measurements, and yet it succeeded in the task.

 In Scenario 2, we have the profiles N5, N1, N2, N3, and N4.
 Now, profiles N5 and N1 are very close to each other.
 We see from the confusion matrix that the classifier was able to correctly classify all profiles, but there were misclassifications between those two profiles.
 This is exactly the expected behavior.
 This implies that under the constraints of the control pulses, these two profiles almost identical.
 It is also interesting that the confusion does not propagate into other classes, it is confined between N5 and N1 cases, with bias towards classifying both N5 and N1 examples to N1.
+Importantly, notice that the closeness between N5 and N1 given the control constraints implies that there is in principle no loss in performance in terms of optimal control on the data qubit.
+That is, the optimal implementation of a given gate for the N1 profile will be very close in performance to the N5.
+If this was not the case for a given control sequence, then it would make such sequence an ideal one to differentiate between the two profiles and should be used as part of our classifier.

-In Scenario 3, it is similar to the first one, with the profiles chosen to be N0,N1,N2,N3, and N4.
+Scenario 3 is similar to the first one, with the profiles chosen to be N0, N1, N2, N3, and N4.
 The difference is that the pulse optimizer now has an extra constraint that the amplitudes should be restricted to $[-1,1]$.
 In this case, we see a degradation in the performance of the classifier with misclassifications happening across various classes.
 This is an interesting result, because we know from scenario 1 that is it possible to distinguish between those profiles.
 However, due to the constraints of the control, it was not possible.
 This means that effectively some profiles become indistinguishable.
 This situation is very similar to standard quantum control.
 There is always a trade-off between the fidelity of a desired quantum gate, and the constraints of the allowed control (such as amplitude or bandwidth).
 This result shows that the effect of quantum noise is dependent on the control, and not just its statistical properties.
 This can be understood as well using the language of frames (see \cite{Behnam20}).